ilvhrbdy/murmur/README.md

 ```

 ## Functions
-Each function starts with `@` and operates on next response or option:

 #### `@<func> [args] ...`
 Calls a custom function, Where `func` is not one of the built-ins.
 Your custom functions will be defined via `HashMap<&str, fn(&mut YourCustomState, &[String]) -> _` that you pass to the parser.
 ```rust